X-Wings, with s-foils locked in attack position, close in to destroy shitty tequila

 - Gran Marnier is a much sweeter type of orange liqueur and has more added sugar, so tread lightly

-- Cointreau is a much 'cleaner' tasting orange liqueur, with much less sugar
+- Cointreau, on the other hand, is a much 'cleaner' tasting orange liqueur, with much less sugar

 Put the above ingredients in a shaker, along with a few cubes of ice.
 Shake until condensation appears on the outside of the shaker.
 Serve and enjoy.